 What is changing?

-From 1 August 2013 it will be unlawful to discriminate against a person on the basis of sexual orientation, gender identity and intersex status under federal law.
-Same-sex couples are now also protected from discrimination under the definition of ‘marital or relationship status’.
+From 1 August 2013 it became unlawful to discriminate against a person on the basis of sexual orientation, gender identity and intersex status under federal law.
+Same-sex couples are also protected from discrimination under the definition of ‘marital or relationship status’.
 These new protections will particularly apply to lesbian, gay, bisexual, trans, gender diverse and intersex people.

 The Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013 (Cth) (SDA Amendment Act) inserts these new grounds into the Sex Discrimination Act 1984 (Cth) (SDA).

-People will be able to make complaints to the Australian Human Rights Commission if they believe they have been discriminated against on the basis of these new grounds.
+People can make complaints to the Australian Human Rights Commission if they believe they have been discriminated against on the basis of these new grounds.